 Premises and equipment were clean.
-The exterior of the premises was not properly maintained as we saw peeling paint and rotting window frames.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

 The practice had suitable arrangements for dealing with medical and other emergencies.
+There were limited systems in place to manage and dispense antibiotics.